OmengU/quap/documentation/documentation.typ

 Overall, the application boasts a robust, efficient, and secure Backend, providing a solid foundation for a smooth and enjoyable user experience.
 === Frontend
-In addition to the previously described server, the application also provides several #acr("GUI") interfaces, which are not only pleasing to the eye thanks to the well-designed, but still very functional Components from Chakra-UI.
+In addition to the previously described server, the application also provides several #acr("GUI") pages, which are not only pleasing to the eye thanks to the well-designed, but still very functional Components from Chakra UI.
 They are also highly user-friendly allowing even inexperienced tutors to create engaging Quizzes without much hassle.
 It also includes a design for the player pages, which is greatly versatile as it is styled to look and function well on full-sized desktop monitors and small smartphones.
 The fact that the Frontend is implemented entirely with web technologies also makes it not only efficient but also cross-platform.
 Additionally, the tutor has the ability to set a password to protect their precious Quizzes from meddling students, a great addition for classroom use.

 The implementation of the Frontend went significantly less smoothly than the Backend implementation.
 A major factor for the unexpected complexity was the need for an extensive state management solution for the Edit Quiz page in order to achieve a great layout.
 Initially, it had not been anticipated that this would need as many complicated Components as it ended up needing.
 It also had to be rewritten due to the initial implementation not meeting the high standards set for this project.
 A large breakthrough occurred when the `useContext()` Hook was first used.
 After this, everything fell right into place and resulted in a well-designed and intuitive page, which as a whole represents the best this application has to offer.